wieni/wienimal_editor_toolbar/README.md

 ```

 ## How does it work?
-Only users with the `access administration menu` and `access editor toolbar` permissions will be able to view the
+Only users with the `access toolbar` and `access editor toolbar` permissions will be able to view the
  editor toolbar.
+The editor toolbar is disabled by default for user 1.

 ### Customizing the default administration menu
 TODO